James-Fitz/rock-paper-scissors-lizard-spock/README.md

 Console Test

-No errors occurred in the console while game is played.
+No errors occur in the console while the game is being played.
 All buttons used and working as intended.

 ![Gif of console testing](readme-images/console-testing.gif)